Public Hearings: How to Participate

 Arichat, NS B0E 1A0

-You can speak directly to Council during the public hearing.
-Oral presentations can be in favour of or in opposition to the matter being considered.
+You may speak directly to Council during the public hearing.
+Oral presentations may be in favour of or in opposition to the matter being considered.

 To register to speak:

-- Contact the Municipal Clerk by 4:00 p.m. on the date of the public hearing, OR
+- Contact the Municipal Clerk by 4:00 p.m. on the date of the public hearing.

 We recommend arriving at Council Chambers at the beginning of the meeting if you plan to speak.